TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 7/John 7.49.md

 ---

-But this multitude that knoweth not the law are accursed.
+But this multitude that doesn't know the law is accursed."